tarashia/PokeFarmQoL/README.md

 - ~~**Shelter** - Delta Pokemon are not highlighted~~
 - ~~**Public/Private Fields** - Nicknamed pokemon are not highlighted correctly~~
 - ~~**All** - Script not working, but old script is working.
 Multiple users affected~~
+- --**Public/Private Fields** - parseFieldTooltip does not properly handle cases were the tooltip contains different information

 # Open Suggestions
 - ~~**Public/Private Field** - Move "sort by" toggles above search fields~~